 Definitive evidence that fungi are using a particular BDM as a carbon source requires measurement of degradation via chemical methods.
-Carbon dioxide evolution during incubation of plastics with microogranisms indicates respiration, and can be used as an indirect measure of polymer breakdown15,16,38.
+Carbon dioxide evolution during incubation of plastics with microogranisms indicates respiration, and can be used as an indirect measure of polymer breakdown15,16,39.
 Various methods are used to gain information about the size and structure of polymers, including high performance liquid chromatography, size exclusion chromatography, differential scanning calorimetry, thermal gravimetric analysis, nuclear magnetic resonance spectroscopy, X-ray diffraction, Fourier transform infrared spectroscopy.
 Studies to assess CO2 evolution and polymer breakdown would represent a logical progression from the screening procedure described herein.
 However, chemical methods for measuring polymer sizes cannot differentiate enzymatic degradation from hydrolysis by organic acids secreted during growth by fungi and bacteria.
 Implication of an enzymatic mechanism in plastic breakdown would require isolation of a pure enzyme(s) capable of degrading polymers in vitro.

 The procedures described herein should be broadly applicable for any plastic that is used in a film conformation, such as food packaging material or garbage bags.
 It has several advantages.
 First, the plastic films used in the bioassay are in their commercial form, as available for purchase in the marketplace and eventual degradation in the environment.
 A caveat is that used plastics, like the BDMs harvested after the 2010 growing season in this study, may be more weathered than new plastic films used in the in vitro bioassays.
 Prior microbial attack, UV, wind, abrasion by soil particulates, chemical hydrolysis via inorganic soil components, and soil fauna all contribute to oxidation and fragmentation of polymers, altering the efficiency of enzymatic action on BDM films11.
 A second advantage is that this method can be employed whether or not the individual constituents of proprietary plastic products are known and/or available in pure form for testing.
 However, a limitation of using plastics with multiple or unknown constituents is that visible degradation cannot be definitely assigned to a single constituent.
 For example, the degradation in Figure 3D could represent starch breakdown without degradation of the more recalcitrant polymers in the “starch-based” BioAgri film.
-In a previous study on in-soil degradation of starch-amended plastic films, CO2 evolution rates reflected the amounts of starch and dye added to films, while unchanged polymer molecular weights supported the hypothesis that additives, not polymers, were being utilized by microorganisms38.
+In a previous study on in-soil degradation of starch-amended plastic films, carbon dioxide evolution rates reflected the amounts of starch and dye added to films, while unchanged polymer molecular weights supported the hypothesis that additives, not polymers, were being utilized by microorganisms39.
 Finally, this procedure is focused on in vitro degradation, thus providing a more defined system than those currently in standard use15,16.
 It is expected that samples degrading in chemically defined medium will prove easier to assess via chemical methods than samples degrading in soil or compost.
 Such assessments are the current focus of this work.

 This procedure was successful for isolation of BDM-degrading fungi and bacteria from four types of BDM films at three locations within the United States (TN, WA, and TX), with different weather, soil types, and microbial community structures.
 This procedure takes a reductionist view, focusing on individual isolates with the capacity for growth upon, and breakdown of BDMs.
 However, the results emphasize the importance of microbial community analysis to describe the separate and linked roles of oligotrophic colonizers, bona fide BDM depolymerizers, and other community members, all of which are expected to be important in the ultimate goal of complete degradation of plastic films to biomass, carbon dioxide and/or methane, and water.